-These professional displays, full of sparkle and creative ideas, have become a festive tradition and it makes perfect sense that we want to recreate that enchanted wonderland to enjoy for ourselves in our own backyard.
+Visiting a Christmas light show in a public garden is gradually becoming a festive tradition for many, so it makes perfect sense that we want to recreate that enchanted wonderland to enjoy for ourselves in our own back or front yard.

-‘We have seen a huge trend in customers wanting to decorate the outside of their homes as much as the inside," says Jason Billings-Cray, Partner & Christmas Shop Buyer, John Lewis & Partners.
+'We have seen a huge trend in customers wanting to decorate the outside of their homes as much as the inside,' says Jason Billings-Cray, Christmas Buyer at John Lewis.

 Twinkling lights outside the front or rear of your home also create a magical atmosphere when glimpsed through the window from inside come dusk.